julian-matthews/ISSA-dual-task/README.md

 ## You will need:
 1. **MATLAB**
 2. [**Psychtoolbox**](http://psychtoolbox.org/)
+3. [Monitor set to 60Hz]: "This experiment has been coded to present items at specific frames.
+Stimuli will appear much too quickly at higher framerate settings"

 ## Description:
 The experiment included in this repository employs a dual-task design to examine the relationship between [attention and consciousness](https://www.researchgate.net/profile/Naotsugu_Tsuchiya/publication/309702790_Relationship_between_selective_visual_attention_and_visual_consciousness/links/58638e3f08aebf17d3973831.pdf).
 Our implementation of the dual-task design here draws many features from a 2004 study conducted by [Leila Reddy and colleagues](http://jov.arvojournals.org/article.aspx?articleid=2121636).
 Clone or download the repository to examine how it works.